-Occasionally, you get handed the Special Waffle—rectangular pieces of brie and thin, crescent-moon slices of Granny Smith apples drizzled with honey and resting on a modest, square-shaped buttermilk waffle—without a birthright for such things.
+Occasionally, you get handed the Special Waffle—rectangular pieces of brie topped with thin, crescent-moon slices of Granny Smith apples, drizzled with honey and resting on a modest, square-shaped buttermilk waffle.

-Without deserving it or working for it or working harder and harder for it.
+Without deserving it or working for it—not to mention, working harder and harder for it.

 Not because Fortune capriciously smiles or frowns.

 Not because, out of the metaphysical chaos, an undefinable, warm, fuzzy universe has this desire to give.

 Not because the karmic is swirling around, easing hearts and minds by looking for some golden opportunity to reward you for something previously done.

 Instead, you get handed the Special Waffle because, well, the barista accidentally made an extra.